zonemaster/zonemaster/docs/specifications/tests/Methods.md

 server names, if any.
 Extract addresses even if the resolution goes through CNAME or DNAME.

 IP addresses for [out-of-bailiwick] name server names are not extracted with this method.
-To get those see [get-del-ns-ips] or [get-del-ns-names-and-ips].
+To get those use [Get-Del-NS-IPs] or [Get-Del-NS-Names-and-IPs].

 This is an internal method to be used by other methods.

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* The fact if the child zone exists from [BASIC01].
 * "Test Type" - The test type with values "undelegate test" or "normal test".

-* "Parent NS" - the name server IP addresses to the parent zone as captured in [BASIC01] (only if *Test Type* is "normal test").
-* "Undelegated Data" - the submitted delegation data, name server names and IP addresses for *Child Zone* (only if *Test Type* is "undelegated test").
+This method also inherits the inputs of method [Get-Undel-Data] if *Test Type* is "undelegated test" or else the inputs of method [Get-Parent-Zone].

 ### Prerequisite

-* If the *Test Type* is "normal test" then the *Child Zone* must exist.
-* If the *Test Type* is "undelegated test" then "Undelegated Data" must at least contain one name server name.
+* Method [Get-Parent-Zone] must have returned that *Child Zone* exists (existence is "true").

+As specified in method [Get-Undel-Data] if *Test Type* is "undelegated test" or else as specified in method [Get-Parent-Zone].

 ### Ordered description of steps to be taken to execute the method

 1. If the *Test Type* is "undelegated test" then:
+   1. Using method [Get-Undel-Data] get the submitted data for *Child Zone* ("Undelegated Data").
-   1. Collect the name server names from the *Undelegated Data*.
+   2. Collect the name server names from the *Undelegated Data*.
-   2. Create a set of name servers ("Name Servers") where each unique name server name is linked to an empty set of IP addresses.
+   3. Create a set of name servers ("Name Servers") where each unique name server name is linked to an empty set of IP addresses.
-   2. For each [in-bailiwick] name server name collect any IP IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
+   4. For each [in-bailiwick] name server name collect any IP IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
-   4. Output the *Name Servers*.
+   5. Output the *Name Servers*.
-   5. Processing the method is stopped.
+   6. Exit.

 2. Steps below is for *Test Type* "normal test" only.

+3. Using method [Get-Parent-Zone] extract the name server IP addresses for the parent zone ("Parent NS").

-3. Create an NS query for the apex of the *Child Zone* with the RD flag unset.
+4. Create an NS query for the apex of the *Child Zone* with the RD flag unset.

-4. Send the NS query to the first name server in *Parent NS*.
+5. Send the NS query to the first name server in *Parent NS*.

-5. If the response contains a referral to the Child Zone:
+6. If the response contains a referral to the Child Zone:
    1. Extract the name server names from the RDATA of the NS records in the authority section.
-   2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name (glue records).
+   2. Extract any A or AAAA record from the additional section if the owner name is identical to a name server name ([glue records]).
    3. Create a set of name servers ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses.